STAND. COM. REP. NO. 1482

 As groundwork to establish a Hawaii retirement savings program, your Committee finds it prudent to have a task force assess the feasibility of establishing the program, review the implication of relevant federal laws, and determine the best model for Hawaii.
 Your Committee notes testimony from the National Association of Insurance and Financial Advisors requesting that an investment or financial advisor in the private sector retirement planning field be included as a member of the task force.

 (1) Including as a member of the task force, one member who is an investment or financial advisor with professional knowledge and experience in private sector retirement planning to be selected by the President of the Senate; and

 (2) Making technical, nonsubstantive amendments for the purposes of clarity and consistency.

-As affirmed by the record of votes of the members of your Committee on Energy, Economic Development, and Tourism that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 911, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 911, H.D.
-2, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Labor, Culture and the Arts that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 97, as amended herein, and recommends its adoption in the form attached hereto as S.C.R.
+No. 97, S.D.
+1.

 Respectfully submitted on behalf of the members of the Committee on Labor, Culture and the Arts,

 BRIAN T. TANIGUCHI, Chair